 The West Orange Healthcare District (the District) and Orlando Health have joined forces to improve and expand healthcare services for West Orange County residents.
 The $100 million project, $75 million of which is funded by the District, will help transform Health Central Hospital’s current Ocoee location into a destination medical campus and will bring much needed healthcare services to Horizon West.

 “We are extremely pleased and thankful for the District’s support and collaboration on this project.” said David Strong, President and CEO, Orlando Health.
 “West Orange County residents will soon be able to access more world-class healthcare services in their communities, close to home.”

 “We are honored to contribute to and be a part of this project,” said District Board Chairman Tim Keating.
 “The Board considers this effort an investment in the healthy future of our community, which supports the District’s mission to enhance health and wellness in West Orange County.”

 Additions to the Ocoee campus include a 30,000-square foot comprehensive cancer center with expanded clinical programs and services for family, supportive and holistic care.

-“Evidence proves that patients suffering from cancer have better results when they are treated closer to home,” said Mark Roh MD, president, UF Health Cancer Center – Orlando Health.
+“Evidence proves that patients suffering from cancer have better results when they are treated closer to home,” said Mark Roh MD, president, Orlando Health Cancer Institute.
 “Each year, more than 1,200 residents living near Health Central are diagnosed with cancer.
 The current facility, which opened in 2012, reached its expected five-year capacity in its second year.
 So this new facility is greatly needed.”

 A new 100-bed skilled nursing facility will also be coming to the Ocoee campus.
 The facility will consist of a 60-bed rehabilitation unit and a 40-bed Alzheimer’s unit.